Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Introduction

 Blaschke was well aware of the difficulty of the posed problem and, in his last book on the web geometry \cite{B-55}, discussed the simpler problem of classifying hexagonal circular 3-webs whose polar curve splits into 3 non-coplanar lines.
 Note that to a line corresponds a pencil of circles that is {\it hyperbolic} if the line spears the Darboux quadric, {\it elliptic} if the line completely misses the Darboux quadric, or {\it parabolic} if the line touches the Darboux quadric.

-By the year 1977, the list of 6 types (one from \cite{BB-38} and five indicated in \cite{W-38}) of circular hexagonal 3-webs whose polar curve splits into 3 non-coplanar lines was completed by Erdo\v{g}an \cite{E-74} and Lazareva \cite{L-77}.
+By the year 1977, the list of 6 types (one from \cite{BB-38} and five indicated in \cite{W-38}) of circular hexagonal 3-webs whose polar curve splits into 3 non-coplanar lines was completed by Erdo\v{g}an~\cite{E-74} and Lazareva \cite{L-77}.
 The first attempt to prove that the list is actually complete was published in 1989 by Erdo\v{g}an \cite{E-89}.
-Based on direct computational approach, it did not provide the crucial computation: in fact, a modern computer systems for symbolic computations shows that there must be a mistake in the proof presented in \cite{E-89} (see Concluding remarks for further detail).
+Based on direct computational approach, it did not provide the crucial computation: in fact, a modern computer systems for symbolic computations shows that there must be a mistake in the proof presented in \cite{E-89} (see concluding remarks for further detail).

 The Erdo\v{g}an's claim was proved only in 2005 by Shelekhov \cite{S-05}.
 His insight was to look into the singular set of the webs: defined globally, the webs under study inevitably have singularities.
 Shelekhov considered the simplest possible singularities where two of the three circular foliations are tangent.
-It turns out that hexagonality imposes a strong restriction: locally, such singular set is either a circle arc of the 3d foliation or the common circle arc of the first two.
+It turns out that hexagonality imposes a strong restriction: locally, such singular set is either a circle arc of the 3rd foliation or the common circle arc of the first two.
 The restriction was rigid enough to obtain all the types on the list.

-Five new types of hexagonal circular 3-webs were presented by Nilov \cite{N-14} in 2014.
+Five new types of hexagonal circular 3-webs were presented by Nilov in 2014 \cite{N-14}.
 Polar curves for four of them split into a line and a conic.
 The fifth example may be viewed as a 5-web whose polar curve is a union of a line and two conics.
 Taking the line and two arcs on different conics as the polar curve, one gets a hexagonal 3-subwebs.

 One can not help to observe that the polar curves of all the known examples are algebraic.
-Motivated also by the dual reformulation of the Graf and Sauer Theorem, we consider the following natural class of 3-webs: hexagonal circular 3-webs with polar curve of degree three.
-The main result of the paper is the complete classification of such webs.
+Motivated also by the dual reformulation of the Graf and Sauer theorem, we consider the following natural class of 3-webs: hexagonal circular 3-webs with polar curve of degree three.
+The main result of the paper is the complete classification of such webs with reducible polar curves.\looseness=-1

-The case of planar polar curve follows immediately from the Graf and Sauer Theorem: 3 points on the polar curve corresponding to 3 circles through a point $p$ on the sphere are the ones where the plane, tangent to the sphere at $p$ meets the polar curve.
+The case of planar polar curve follows immediately from the Graf and Sauer theorem: 3~points on the polar curve corresponding to 3~circles through a point~$p$ on the sphere are the ones where the plane, tangent to the sphere at $p$ meets the polar curve.
 This plane cuts the polar curve plane along the line.
-On the polar curve plane we get the configuration dual to the Graf and Sauer Theorem.
+On the polar curve plane we get the configuration dual to the Graf and Sauer theorem.

 The case of non-planar set of 3 lines was finally settled by Shelekhov \cite{S-05}.